-The U.K.'s referendum to exit from the European Union ("E.U.") will continue to have uncertain effects and could adversely impact our business, results of operations and financial condition.
+The U.K.'s exit from the European Union ("E.U.") will continue to have uncertain effects and could adversely impact our business, results of operations and financial condition.

 On June 23, 2016, the U.K. voted to exit from the E.U. (commonly referred to as "Brexit").
-The U.K. is currently scheduled to exit the E.U. on March 29, 2019.
+The U.K. exited the E.U. on January 31, 2020.
+The U.K.'s exit from the E.U. is to be followed by an 11-month transition period to allow the U.K. and the E.U. to finalize new trade, security, data, fishing and transport policies to shape their new relationship.
 The impacts of the implementation of Brexit and the resulting relationship between the U.K. and the E.U. are uncertain for companies doing business both in the U.K. and the overall global economy.
 The U.K. vote impacted global markets, including various currencies, and resulted in a sharp decline in the value of the British Pound as compared to the U.S. dollar and other major currencies.
 The fluctuation of currency exchange rates may expose us to gains and losses on non-U.S. currency transactions.
-Volatility in the securities markets and in currency exchange rates may continue as the U.K. negotiates its exit from the E.U.
+Volatility in the securities markets and in currency exchange rates may continue as the U.K. and the E.U. finalize the new trade, security data, fishing and transport policies.
 While we have not experienced any material financial impact from Brexit on our business to date, we cannot predict its future implications.
 Any impact from Brexit on our business and operations over the long term will depend, in part, on the outcome of tariff, tax treaties, trade, regulatory, and other negotiations the U.K. conducts.